 Of course, the best way to gain confidence is by having an expert team in your corner.
-ZenBusiness is your ally for all Alabama business filings, with the resources and knowledge to keep your business compliant.
+We are your ally for all Alabama business filings, with the resources and knowledge to keep your business compliant.

-Our annual report service is a cost-effective way to skip the stress and frustration of filling out forms.
-Our worry-free compliance offering delivers even better value, with ongoing support for your business filing obligations.
+Our compliance service provides you with ongoing support for your business filing obligations.
 With professionals experienced in Alabama law, we’re prepared to deliver the practical guidance you need.

 You didn’t start your business to get bogged down in paperwork.
-Let us take care of it so that you can focus on your business’s future.
 To learn how we can take the red tape off your plate, reach out to our team today.

-There is a $10 filing fee associated with the Alabama Business Privilege Tax Return and Annual Report (form CPT for corporations and form PPT for pass-through entities).
+There is a small filing fee associated with the Alabama Business Privilege Tax Return and Annual Report (form CPT for corporations and form PPT for pass-through entities).
 However, you will need to pay your calculated business privilege tax burden.
-You can submit payment with your return or send payment separately at some later date (see the bottom of page 1 of form CPT for further instructions).

 If you miss the deadline for filing your Business Privilege Tax Return and Annual Report, you will be assessed a financial penalty.
 The late filing fee amounts to 10% of the business privilege tax you owe or $50, whichever is greater.